stenaluzarado/ZI-codes/README.md

 The following are the R codes implementation and weekly Dengue cases dataset used in the study.
+Make sure to install the packages and load the libraries first.
 Other designs can also run using the same codes with simple modifications in calling the data and data input.